 Malvasia Istarska is a popular white wine from Istria and the northern Dalmatian coast.
-Sometimes it gets Malvasia Called Istriana, although it is not the same grape as Malvasia from Italy.
+Sometimes it gets Malvasia Called Istriana, although it is not the same grape as Malvasia uit Italy.
 It has a refreshing, dry taste with a lower alcohol content.
 AROMAPhotos of fennel, quince, honey, apricot and herbs are common.
 Malvasia Istarska wines are great to enjoy on a hot day.
 If you're looking for a wine with a little spice, this is a great option.

 Malvasia Istarska (Malvasia Istriana) has been considered for decades as part of a large family of Mediterranean malmsey's (Malvasia, Malmsey), which, to be fair, has minimal connections aside from the name.
 To be exact, most malmseys are grown like sweet wines, while Malvasia Istarska as standard sweet is.
 Ampelographic differences are also quite strong.

 With most namesakes (Malvasia delle Lipari, Malvasija Dubrovačka) the cluster is looser, more elongated and broad-shouldered, and the difference can also be seen in leaf configuration.
 Prolonged doubts about its affiliation with the wider malmseyfamily have been confirmed by recent genetic research showing through reliable DNA analysis that it is unrelated to any of the other malmsey's.
 That's how we know today Malvasia Istarska is a local Istrian wine grape variety.